RSquad/ton-teleport-btc-periphery/oracle/oracle_instructions.md

 ## Configuration

-The Oracle uses environment variables for configuration.
-Create a `.env` file in the directory containing the Oracle executable (`/usr/src/ton-teleport-btc-periphery/out/.env`).
+The oracle uses environment variables loaded from /usr/src/ton-teleport-btc-periphery/out/.env file.
+And then list the values which descriptions.

 ### Common Variables